STEllAR-GROUP/octotiger/paper.md

 ### The C++ standard library for parallism and concurrency (HPX)

-Next to the astrophysic aspect, Octo-Tiger explores the usage of asynchronous many-task systems (AMT) as an alternative to the commom MPI+X approach.
-Here, the C++ standard library for Concurrency and Parallism (HPX) [@Kaiser2020] is used.
-A comperative review of HPX with  various other AMTs is available in [@thoman2018taxonomy].
+Next to the astrophysics aspect, Octo-Tiger explores the usage of asynchronous many-task systems (AMT) as an alternative to the common MPI+X approach.
+Here, the C++ standard library for Concurrency and Parallelism (HPX) [@Kaiser2020] is used.
+A comparative review of HPX with  various other AMTs is available in [@thoman2018taxonomy].
 Some notable AMT solutions with a focus on distributed computing are: Uintah [@germain2000uintah], Chapel [@chamberlain2007parallel], Charm++ [@kale1993charm], Kokkos [@edwards2014kokkos], Legion [@bauer2012legion], and PaRSEC [@bosilca2013parsec].
 Note that we refer only distributed memory solutions, since we intend to run large scale runs to solve Octo-Tiger's multi physics on a fine resolution.
-According to this review the major showpiece of HPX comapred to the meentioend distributed AMTs is it future-proof C++ standard conforming API.
-Charm++ is another AMT utilizied in astrophysics simulations, e.g.\ ChaNGa [@jetley2008massively] or Enzo-P [@10.5555/2462077.2462081].
+According to this review the major showpiece of HPX compared to the mentioned distributed AMTs is it future-proof C++ standard conforming API.
+Charm++ is another AMT utilized in astrophysics simulations, e.g.\ ChaNGa [@jetley2008massively] or Enzo-P [@10.5555/2462077.2462081].

-HPX provides four advantages for Octo-Tiger: (i) fine grained, (II) task-based parallelism using light weight user space threads, (iii) the use of C++ futures to encapsulate both local and remote work, and (iv) an active global address space (AGAS) [@amini2019assessing,@kaiser2014hpx], whereby global and local objects are accesible using the same API.
+HPX provides four advantages for Octo-Tiger: (i) fine grained, (II) task-based parallelism using light weight user space threads, (iii) the use of C++ futures to encapsulate both local and remote work, and (iv) an active global address space (AGAS) [@amini2019assessing,@kaiser2014hpx], whereby global and local objects are accessible using the same API.
 For more details, we refer to [@10.1093/mnras/stab937].

 HPX is integrated with APEX, an auto-tuning performance library for asynchronous tasking systems.
 APEX has integrated support for CUDA and Kokkos and is currently adding support for Kokkos auto-tuning, planned for the next Kokkos release.
 We have successfully used HPX counters and APEX to measure the Octo-Tiger simulation on leading HPC systems [@diehl2021performance] with very low overheads.